When should I arrive in and depart from the host country?

 Travel Health Online

-We recommend that you bring a water bottle with you, and keep it filled with the purified water that will be provided to you by the team leader.
+We recommend that you obtain a water bottle, and keep it filled with bottled water that will be provided to you by the team leader.

 Is it safe to eat food purchased from street vendors?